-Missing the Final exam without any serious and documented reason will result to failure in the course.
+Missing an exam without any serious and documented reason will result to failure in the course.

 Make-up policy.
-Make-up examination will be given only for work missed due to unforeseen circumstances beyond the student's control.
-Lowest grades for any type of work will not be dropped.
+Make-up examinations are given only for work missed due to unforeseen circumstances beyond the student's control.
+Late home work will not be accepted.
 Extra assignments to "boost" the grades will not be given.